The pre-order window for UNSUNG is closing soon.

 Fortunately, many presets are already included.
 There are the ‘normal’ patches of the sampled instrument with its various sound possibilities, which are also combined in some multis that can be loaded.

 As is usual with Wrongtools, there is then the – as I find – often more exciting part: the sound design patches.
-For these, the original recordings were re-recorded using external effects, pedals, amps, and tape, creating soundscapes and drones, playful tinkling, and quirky interpretations of the original instrument.
-If you like something like this, you should also listen to ‘Plateau’ (see below).
+For these, the original recordings were re-recorded using external effects, pedals, amps, and tape, creating soundscapes and drones, playful tinkling, and quirky interpretations of the original instrument. (..)

 If I had to criticize something, it would be that the minimalist GUIs with often very small controls are not always immediately intuitive to use.
 There is an enlarged view, but it is very hidden.